 Recent Studies – Lapiplasty

 Fortunately, in response to the abundance of recent studies suggesting that a different approach may be needed to better correct some bunion deformities, a new system has been developed known as the Lapiplasty procedure.
-This procedure was designed by a team of surgeons with these concerns in mind.
-This was created to address these issues, including lack of a standardized approach, under correction of the bunion, and recurrence of deformity.
-The Lapiplasty procedure incorporates a standard procedural technique for tri-plane correction and fixation protocol using two small plates and screws to yield reproducible and consistent results for bunions of all severity levels.
-Another major advantage of this procedure is that in some patients it can allow a more rapid return to weight bearing, allowing them to begin walking in a boot immediately after surgery, versus the traditional 6-8 weeks non-weight bearing with similar procedures.
-The procedure is performed on an outpatient basis, meaning you will go in for surgery and come home on the same day.
+This procedure was designed by a team of surgeons with the above concerns in mind.
+It was created to address the lack of a standardized approach, under correction of the bunion, and recurrence of deformity.
+The Lapiplasty procedure incorporates a standard procedural technique for tri-plane correction and fixation protocol.
+The procedure uses two small plates and screws to yield reproducible and consistent results for bunions of all severity levels.

-While the Lapiplasty is among the latest in bunionectomy surgery and has so far shown very exciting and promising results, it is important to keep in mind that it may not be for everyone, and only a trained surgeon can determine which, or if any procedure, may be right for you.
+Lapiplasty is among the latest in bunionectomy surgery and has shown exciting and promising results, however, it may not be for everyone.
+Only a trained surgeon can determine which, or if any, procedure may be right for you.
 If you have bunion pain but have been hesitant due to concerns about having surgery or you’re just overwhelmed on where to begin, give the doctors at Kansas City Foot and Ankle a call at 816-943-1111 for a thorough consultation and to find out which procedure may be best suited for you and your individual needs.